Minnesota voters reject marriage amendmentby Madeleine Baran, Minnesota Public Radio,

 Madeleine Baran is a general assignment reporter for MPR News.

-Sasha Aslanian is a reporter with MPR News' Twin Cities metro reporting unit.
+Sasha Aslanian is a metro reporter for MPR News.